JMosselson/MunicipalServicesApp/MunicipalServices/README.md

 - **Smart Recommendation Engine**: Suggests up to 5 relevant upcoming events based on the user's search history and interests.
 - **Interactive Interface**: Click-to-select events with real-time detail updates and seamless navigation.

+### Service Request Status
+A comprehensive tracking system for monitoring submitted service requests, which includes:
+- **Current Service Requests Table**: View all active requests in a large, scrollable table with clear column headers and the title "Current Service Requests".
+- **Search by Reference ID**: Enter your reference number to quickly locate your specific request.
+- **Detailed Request View**: Click any request in the table or search by reference number to see full details in a spacious, readable format including:
+  - Reference ID
+  - Status (highlighted for visibility)
+  - Category
+  - Location
+  - Complete description
+  - Status history timeline
+  - Route information (when available)
+- **Advanced Data Structures**: Utilizes AVL Trees, Red-Black Trees, and Min-Heaps for efficient data management and priority handling.
+- **Responsive Layout**: All information is displayed without crowding, ensuring easy readability.

 ### Data Storage & Management
 - **List\<Issue\>**: Used for simple, flexible in-memory storage of reported issues with unique reference IDs.
 - **SortedDictionary\<DateTime, List\<Event\>\>**: Automatically stores events in chronological order for efficient date-based operations.
 - **HashSet\<string\>**: Stores unique event categories for fast lookup and dropdown population.
 - **Queue\<string\>**: Manages recent search history in FIFO order (limited to 5 recent searches for recommendations).
+- **Advanced Data Structures**: AVL Trees, Red-Black Trees, and Min-Heaps for service request management and priority queuing.
-- **Centralized DataManager**: Static class providing unified access to all application data with automatic initialization of sample events.
+- **Centralized DataManager**: Static class providing unified access to all application data with automatic initialization of comprehensive sample data.

 ### User Engagement
-The application implements a **Transparent Feedback Loop** to keep the user informed throughout the submission process.
+The application implements a **Transparent Feedback Loop** to keep the user informed throughout all processes.

 ---